lisonge/vite-plugin-monkey/README_zh.md

   clientAlias?: string;
   server?: {
     /**
-     * 当 第一次启动 或 脚本配置注释改变时 自动在默认浏览器打开脚本
+     * auto open *.user.js in default browser when userscript comment change or vite server first start.
+     * if you don't want to open when vite server first start, just want to open when userscript comment change, you should set viteConfig.server.open=false
      * @default true
      */
     open?: boolean;

     /**
-     * 开发阶段的脚本名字前缀，用以在脚本安装列表里区分构建好的脚本, 如果你不要前缀, 设置 false 即可
+     * name prefix, distinguish server.user.js and build.user.js in monkey extension install list, if you not want prefix, set false
      * @default 'dev:'
      */
     prefix?: string | ((name: string) => string) | false;

     /**
-     * 挂载 GM_api 到 unsafeWindow, 不推荐使用, 你应该通过 ESM 导入使用
+     * mount GM_api to unsafeWindow, not recommend it, you should use GM_api by ESM import
      * @default false
      * @example
-     * // 如果设置 true, 你可以把以下内容附加到 vite-env.d.ts 从而获得全局作用域的类型提示
+     * // if set true, you can export all from vite-plugin-monkey/dist/client to global for type hint
      * // vite-env.d.ts
      * type MonkeyWindow = import('vite-plugin-monkey/dist/client').MonkeyWindow;
      * declare const unsafeWindow: MonkeyWindow['unsafeWindow'];